How ChatGPT Works: Simple Explanation for Beginners

 Break complex requests into steps:

-For managing complex prompt workflows, use ChatGPT Toolbox's prompt library to save and organize your best prompts with the // shortcut.
+For managing complex prompt workflows, use AI Toolbox's prompt library to save and organize your best prompts with the // shortcut.

 4. Fact-Check Important Information